GPT-Fathom/GPT-Fathom/README.md

 Moreover, even under the same setting, other factors such as the prompt template, in-context examples, answer parsing / matching details and sampling variance can still affect the evaluation results.
 Note that most of the released LLMs do not fully disclose these details.
 In our [paper](https://arxiv.org/abs/2309.16583), we investigate the impacts of model sensitivity on evaluation results with extensive experiments.

 Nevertheless, to verify the correctness of our implementation, we do compare our evaluation results with the officially reported scores of GPT-4.
 As summarized below, our evaluation results are consistent with the official scores of GPT-4, within a margin of slight deviation.
 Since the official prompts and in-context examples for evaluation are not publicly available, the slight deviation is totally reasonable.
+We then use the exact same settings and prompts as we evaluate GPT-4 to evaluate other LLMs for apple-to-apple comparison.

 <p align="center">
 <img src="assets/figures/compare_official_gpt-4.png" width=50%>